 One drawback is that you may be given problems to work on, rather than choosing them yourself.
 Also, if you are working for the NSA, you might not be allowed to publish your work.
 However, the pay does tend to be higher in these jobs than in academic ones.

-Students with degrees in an applied field such as Numerical Analysis or Statistics might find jobs in industry related to their work.
+Students with degrees in an applied field such as Numerical Analysis or Statistics might find jobs in industries related to their work.
 For statisticians, jobs in the financial as well as pharmaceutical sectors are plentiful.
 Having experience in the field is helpful, so if you are thinking of pursuing a non-academic job, you might want to look for internships the summer between your fourth and fifth year.

 It should be noted that the application process is different for academic and non-academic jobs.
 Typically, applications are due by November of the preceding year for academic positions.
 Also, the above documents (research and teaching statements), as well as a CV, letters of recommendation and supplemental documents (as determined by the various programs) will need to be submitted.
 It is not uncommon for one to apply to 50-100 schools in the hopes of landing a position.
 Depending on your research area and research/teaching experience, you may need to apply to more or fewer schools.